By Mariko Ishikawa -

 Business Confidence

 A business confidence index for Australia slipped to minus 1 from zero in September, National Australia Bank Ltd. said in Sydney today, based on its survey of more than 400 companies taken Oct.
 18-31.
-The business conditions gauge, a measure of hiring, sales and profits, dropped to minus 5 from minus 3.
+The business conditions gauge, a measure of hiring, sales and profits, dropped to minus 5 from minus 3.“It is likely that persistently weak confidence is having a material impact on demand,” Alan Oster, NAB’s chief economist, wrote in a report today.

 The ZEW Center for European Economic Research in Mannheim may say its gauge assessing the current economic situation in Germany declined to 8 in November, the lowest since June 2010, according to the median estimate of economists surveyed by Bloomberg News before the data today.
 That compares with a reading of 10 in October.
 A separate gauge for economic sentiment may be at minus 10 from minus 11.5 in October, the survey showed.